meteorhacks/meteorhacks.github.io/_posts/2014-01-01-meteorhacks-is-ready-for-2014-with-a-big-announcement.md

 Also, I have the blueprints for many new ways to improve Meteor in my mind.
 These may be on Meteor's roadmap or be completely crazy.
 I want to jump in and start working on them.

-Today, January 1 2014, MeteorHacks will be rebranded as the **Unofficial Meteor Research Lab.** We'll be working on core Meteor improvements with help from the community.
+Today, January 1 2014, MeteorHacks will be rebranded as the **Unofficial Meteor Research Lab.** I'll be working on core Meteor improvements with help from the community and [Pahan](https://twitter.com/pahans).
 We've already started working on a few projects and I'll be announcing them in upcoming weeks.

 ## So, what do you think?